 Cultivation of the nopal cactus

-Use and manner of eating the prickly pear
+Use and way of eating the prickly pear

 The prickly pears are prepared as follows: First, both ends of the fruit are cut off.
 The skin is then removed by making an incision all along the fig. Then the skin is peeled off with the fingers.
 The pulp is covered with countless seeds that can be eaten.
 The flesh can be eaten raw or pushed through a sieve to make juice or jam.